 From 20 June - 31 October 2015, Laura Ford exhibited at Strawberry Hill House, Twickenham, their first exhibition of contemporary art in the grounds and house, curated by New Art Centre Director Stephen Feeke.
 Laura Ford's work was particularly well-suited to the history and atmosphere of Strawberry Hill, its Gothic architecture and the sensibilities of its creator, Horace Walpole.
-The exhibition is currently showing at Abbot Hall Art Gallery from 11 March - 25 June 2016, and at Blackwell Arts & Crafts House, Cumbria from 11 March - 4 September 2016.
+The exhibition toured to Abbot Hall Art Gallery from 11 March - 25 June 2016, and at Blackwell Arts & Crafts House, Cumbria from 11 March - 4 September 2016.

 She was included in the British Art Show 5, 2000, and represented Wales in the 51st Venice Biennale in 2005.
 Solo shows include Camden Arts Centre; Arnolfini, Bristol, the Royal Scottish Academy and Turner Contemporary, Margate, touring to the Economist Plaza in 2007.
 Her work is represented in many public collections including the Government Art Collection and Tate.
 She lives and works in London.